torproject/support/README.md

 ## What is Lektor?
 Lektor is the static site generator behind this website.
 Documentation can be found [here.](https://www.getlektor.com/docs/)

+### Lektor as **CMS**

+Lektor takes from content management systems like WordPress and provides a flexible browser-based admin interface from which you can edit your website's contents.
+Unlike traditional CMS solutions, however, it runs entirely on your own computer.

 ## Translations

 To translate the Support Portal, please join the Tor Project team in Transifex.
 Learn how you can [become a Tor translator](https://community.torproject.org/localization/becoming-tor-translator/).